-Terms of the new money offering We are offering to the public up to \$10,000,000 aggregate principal amount of new notes for cash.
-Offering price The public offering price for the new notes issued in the new money offering will be determined by indication of interest.
+Terms of the new money offering We are offering to the public up to \$12,000,000 aggregate principal amount of new notes for cash.
+Offering price 104% plus interest, if any, from the closing date of the exchange offer.
 Use of proceeds We expect to use the net proceeds from the new money offering for general corporate purposes, including current research and development projects, the development or acquisition of new products or technologies, equipment acquisitions, general working capital and operating expenses.
 Placement agents Piper Jaffray & Co. and Canaccord Adams Inc. Indications of interest If you would be interested in participating in the new money offering of new notes, you should give your indication of interest directly to the placement agents at (415) 984-5141, attention Simon Manning or Brian Sullivan.
 All sales of the new notes will be made at the sole discretion of the placement agents in consultation with us.
 You need not participate in the exchange offer in order to deliver an indication of interest to participate in the new money offering.
 Allocation of new notes in the new money offering Neither we nor our placement agents may confirm an allocation on any indication of interest or offer to buy new notes until the registration statement relating to the new money offering, of which this prospectus is a part, has become effective.
 You may withdraw or change your indication of interest or offer to buy new notes, without obligation or commitment of any kind, at any time prior to being contacted by the placement agents, informed of your allocation and asked to confirm your allocation or withdraw your indication of interest after the effective date of the registration statement of which this prospectus is a part.
 You will not be obligated to buy new notes by indicating an interest or offering to buy new notes.
-Even if you indicate your interest in buying new notes, you may not receive any allocation of new notes or your allocation may be for an amount substantially less than the amount of your indication of interest.
+Even if you indicate your interest in buying new notes, you may not receive any allocation of interest.
 Allocations of new notes may not be proportional to the total indications of interest that are made in the new money offering.
 Allocation decisions will be at the discretion of the placement agents who will consider various factors such as, but not limited to, investment interest in us, investment objectives, and investor diversification.
 Neither we nor our placement agents will consider whether or not you are a holder of the existing notes or participate in the exchange offer as a relevant factor when determining the allocation of the new notes in the new money offering.